tonyf8321/filter_image_processor/README.md

 # filter_image_processor

+The main purpose of this program is to allow individuals to improve the quality of images.
+It also allows for experimenting with filters to cater to each individuals needs.

+Made with Python version 3.9.1

 # Setup
 Get the associated repository file and folder to a virtual envrionment folder and activate the environment accordingly.